DeadCatx3/Pathfinder/README.md

-# Pathfinder: A Multi-threaded API & File Fuzzer
+# Pathfinder: A Multi-threaded API, Directory & File Fuzzer

 Pathfinder is a powerful, multi-threaded Python script designed for efficiently discovering API endpoints, hidden files, and directories on web applications.
 It supports recursive scanning, allows for custom "not found" keywords, and provides detailed real-time output.